 The installation piece is titled "Duty to Memory".
 It is inspired by a photo album from the late 1940's from a Quincy area family.
 The installation is about American rural life; a lifestyle that continues through generations surviving hardships, natural disasters, market cycles and continues to flourish and be sustained despite the many obstacles.

-This series of black and white silver gelatin photographs by Jimmy Nicholson document the local residents and visitors who come under the Tapper Bridge in Highland View, Florida.
+Under the Tapper Bridge is a series of black and white silver gelatin photographs by Jimmy Nicholson document the local residents and visitors who come under the Tapper Bridge in Highland View, Florida.
 Nicholson’s love affair with photography originally began with a visit to the Northwood Mall in 1972 where he stumbled upon the portrait studio of Richard Parks.
 Taking the inspiration of Parks’ dramatic, razor sharp, black and white photographs led him to adapt a style of his own.
 Years later, on a visit to the Gorge G. Tapper Bridge, Nicholson was captivated by the number of people engaging in socialization and fishing and felt compelled to document their activities and interactions.
 Since then, Nicholson has produced dynamic photographs of these unique individuals, opening up a window into their well-rounded personalities.

 Help us bring the magic of art to our community!